 They have a single calf after a gestation period of 10-11 months.
 Minke whales are the smallest and most abundant of the rorqual whales.

-Minke whales are slim, with a pointed head, and rarely show much of itself through the water.
+Minke whales are slim, with a pointed head, and rarely show much of themselves through the water.
 There are three subspecies of the minke whale; North Atlantic, North Pacific, and dwarf minke whale.

 Best Place to Watch: Alaska, California, New England, Eastern Seaboard, Vancouver Island, Newfoundland, St Lawrence River and Gulf of St Lawrence, Aleutian Islands and Pribilof Islands, San Juan Islands and Puget Sound, Bay of Fundy.

-Narwhals are easy to spot due to their tusks, with males generally being the only ones to grow this.
+Narwhals are easy to spot due to their tusks, with males generally being the only ones to grow a tusk.
 Occasionally they will grow two, and sometimes a female will grow a tusk.
 The male’s tusk can grow up to 9.8 ft (3m).

 They measure between 12.1-14.6 ft (3.7-5m), weighing 1,500-4,000 lb.
 Males grow larger than females.
 They have light and dark mottling, with a small head and short beak.

-Narwhals change in color as they grow older, with very old animals appearing entirely white.
-Young narwhals are blotchy gray or brown, turning gray then black, then a mottled light and dark color before eventually turning white.
+Narwhals change in color as they grow older, with old animals appearing entirely white.
+Young narwhals are blotchy gray or brown, turning gray before becoming black, then a mottled light and dark color before eventually turning white.

 Best Place to Watch: Nunavut.

 North Atlantic Right Whale

 The North Atlantic right whale is between 49-52 ft (15-16m), weighing between 34-78 tons.
 Females grow larger than males.
 They live mainly on krill and copepods.
 They are slow swimmers but can be acrobatic.
 Their behavior includes lobtails, flipper-slaps, and frequent breaches.

-The North Atlantic right whale is very curious and approaches boats.
+The North Atlantic right whale is curious and approaches boats.
 Their name comes from this behavior, as whalers thought they were the ‘right’ whale to catch.

 They have a single calf after a gestation period of 12-13 months.
-They have no dorsal fin, a dark body, and a very large head covered in patches of rough skin.
+They have no dorsal fin, a dark body, and a large head covered in rough skin patches.

 Best Place to Watch: Bay of Fundy